 Consider this: your drivers spend 12 minutes a day manually tracking their mileage.
 That equates to a full hour of work in one week, or 52 hours a year.
 That’s more than a full week’s worth of work spent on basic data entry alone.
 In driving time, that equates to an additional trip from New York City to Seattle for each employee, with another ten hours to spare.
 Or, you could add a week of vacation for each driver.
 And they would still have time to drive from New York to Chicago on saved data entry time.
 Beyond that, managers also end up investing time in the process as they receive and approve reports from each driver.
 All of that is time that could be better spent elsewhere.

 There are four things every business driver needs to track in order to keep an IRS-compliant mileage log: the date, destination, exact distance between two business stops and the purpose of the trip (which is the most commonly forgotten element).

 Realistically, drivers don’t always take the time – or remember – to log each of these elements between every business stop.
-More often than not, they are recalled retroactively, at the end of the week at best.
+More often than not, drivers recall them retroactively, at the end of the week at best.
 When this occurs, the hardest part to get right is typically the location and distance.
-It’s fairly easy for drivers to remember general directions to their usual stops, but much more difficult to remember the exact location.
+It’s fairly easy for drivers to remember general directions to their usual stops.
+It’s much more difficult to remember the exact location.
 While looking up the same address each time can feel repetitive, making a mistake when trying to recall a location from memory can lead to an inaccurate log.
-Distance is also easy to mistakenly distort – many drivers estimate or round their mileage which dilutes the accuracy, or even forget about some trips entirely.
+Distance is also easy to mistakenly distort.
+Many drivers estimate or round their mileage, which dilutes the accuracy.
+Sometimes they’ll even forget about trips entirely.